akrivitsky7/Whetstone/Readme.md

 -------------

 The source code is in file **dwhet.f**.
 It is compiled gfortran but you can adjust it to your fortran compiler with little or no changes.
-3000 1000 as a number of inner loops and a number of outer loops.
+You may want to start from 6000 2000 as a number of inner loops and a number of outer loops and after several runs adjust it accordingly.

 Examples of compile and run using different compilers: